AlexMercedCoder/petadoptionapp/README.md

 ```

-In this code we generate the modalcontainer and modal for each record that way there is a container that is hidden with more details to called by the more details button.
+In this code we generate the modalcontainer and modal for each record that way there is a container that is hidden with more details to be called by the more details button.

 ### Creating the Modal Toggles
 ```